 Basal Cell Skin Cancer

 Most people are aware of skin cancer.
 Melanoma, the deadliest type of skin cancer, is by far the most publicized.
-However, other types of skin cancers exist, and though not usually deadly, they can still be disfiguring and dangerous, and must be treated.
-Basal Cell Carcinoma, referred to by most as BCC, is the MOST common skin cancer.
+However, other types of skin cancers exist, and though not usually deadly, they can still be disfiguring and dangerous and must be treated.
+Basal Cell Carcinoma, referred to by most as BCC, is the MOST common cancer in the world.
 While Caucasian men over 40 have been known to be more commonly diagnosed with this skin cancer, it is becoming increasingly prevalent among women, as well as for men and women under 40.
 More than 1 million people are diagnosed with BCC annually, and this statistic increases by 10% every year.
-This increase is attributed to the aging baby boomer population, an increase in UV light exposure (due to depletion of the Earth’s ozone layer), and a lack of appropriate sun protective behaviors.
+This increase is attributed to the aging baby boomer population, an increase in UV light exposure (due to depletion of the Earth’s ozone layer), and a lack of appropriate sun-protective behaviors.

-Once one BCC is diagnosed, the risk of developing a second BCC within 5 years is 50%.
+Once one BCC is diagnosed, the risk of developing a second BCC within 5 years is high.
+Within 10 years 60% of patients will have another non-melanoma skin cancer (BCC or squamous cell).
 While BCC is enough of a concern on its own, the Journal of the National Cancer Institute also found that those diagnosed with any skin cancer are slightly more likely to have another type of cancer, unrelated to the skin.
 This risk increases even more in those diagnosed with BCC at a younger age.
 This information makes it clear that preventing BCC, as well as early diagnosis and treatment of BCC is becoming increasingly important.

 There are many factors that can increase a person’s risk for BCC, including: